mobilecoinfoundation/mobilecoin/.internal-ci/README.md

 | --- | --- | --- | --- | --- |
 | `v2.0.0-dev` | `HW` | `DEV` | CI Signed Development | For use in development environments. |

+### Deployment Status & Environment Info

+ * Inspect the `Actions` tab for the workflow for your branchname to monitor for completion/success
+ * From the `Jobs` list, select `Environment Info`, and expand `Print Environment Details` for the deployed Environment Information
+ * The environment lifetime is tied to the branch lifetime, and will be torn down when the branch is deleted

 ## CI Commit Message Flags